 The United States Holocaust Memorial Museum’s traveling exhibition “Deadly Medicine: Creating the Master Race” examines how Nazi leadership, in collaboration with individuals in professions traditionally charged with healing and the public good, used science to help legitimize persecution, murder and ultimately, genocide.

-The exhibition is presented by the Central Michigan University College of Medicine and will be on display at CMU’s Museum of Cultural and Natural History May 14 through July 1.
+The exhibition was presented by the Central Michigan University College of Medicine and displayed at CMU’s Museum of Cultural and Natural History May 14 through July 1, 2014.

 “History shows how trained professionals can take a wrong path — horrendously wrong — if the welfare of patients is not central to a physician’s work,” said Deborah Biggs, associate dean of administration and finance and who teaches the Art in Medicine course for the College of Medicine.
 “I’ve walked through this exhibit, and it’s powerful, startling.
 It takes time to process the story.”

 The “Deadly Medicine” exhibition traces the Holocaust’s roots from then-contemporary science and pseudo-science of eugenics theory.
 Supporters of eugenics spanned the globe, embracing the theory that the survival of the fittest could be applied to humans with controls on marriage and reproduction.

 The Nazi regime was founded on the conviction that “inferior” races, including the so-called Jewish race, and individuals had to be eliminated from German society so that the fittest “Aryans” could thrive.
 The Nazi state committed itself to implementing a uniquely racist and anti-Semitic variation of eugenics to build what it considered to be a superior race.